 Ref.
-Category Priority Complete By

-P7 P7 Means Of Giving Warning In Case Of Fire No Timescale

-Finding/Observation Action/Recommendation

-A Grade D LD3 fire alarm system was observed within flat 17 which was sampled and this is considered to be a reasonable provision for a general needs flat.
-A hard-wired smoke alarm was present in the hallway.
-Although the current revision of the Home Office Guide advises that an LD3 system is appropriate for general needs flats, it is PCL policy that an LD2 system should be installed in the flat and any other flats similarly affected as per British Standards recommendations.
-It is recommended that this performed in the longer term, e.g. during the next programmed EICR.
+Category Priority Complete By P7 P7 Means Of Giving Warning In Case Of Fire No Timescale Finding/Observation Action/Recommendation n Finding/Observation A Grade D LD3 fire alarm system was observed within flat 15 which was sampled and this is considered to be a reasonable provision for a general needs flat.
+A hard-wired smoke alarm was present in the hallway and a battery-operated stand-alone smoke alarm was also present next to it. that an LD3 system is ap PCL policy that an LD2 s and any other flats simila recommendations.
+It is re sion of the Home Office Guid- propriate for general needs fl ystem should be installed in t irly affected as per British Sta ecommended that this perform ng the next programmed EIC ats, it is he flat ndards ned in

-.